-I was introduced to podcasts late in the game – bored, exhausted and sans television after a move in 2015, I Googled “QI facts radio show”.
+I was introduced to podcasts late in the game.
+Bored, exhausted and television-less after a move in 2015, I Googled “QI radio show”.
 Not very imaginative, but I was rewarded with No Such Thing as a Fish.
-I listened to the episodes back-to-back.
+I listened to the archived episodes back-to-back.

-Since then, I’ve always had a few podcasts lined up on my phone.
-My feed is occasionally added to; usually when I finish the back catalogue of a show I enjoy (I’m not waiting another fortnight for my kicks, like some kind of pleb).
+Since then, I’ve always had a few podcasts lined up.
+My feed is occasionally tweaked, usually when I finish the back catalogue of a show I enjoy (I’m not waiting another fortnight for my kicks like some kind of pleb).

-Podcasts for freelance writers and editors specifically are quite thin on the ground.
-However, I don’t think that listening only to writing podcasts would do me much good anyway.
-My motivation comes from weird and varied sources, and tips on discipline or productivity can be delivered by any good worker.
+Podcasts specifically for freelance writers and editors are quite thin on the ground.
+But listening only to writing podcasts wouldn’t do much good anyway.
+Inspiration comes from strange and varied sources, while tips on discipline or productivity can come from any freelance or other workaholic.

 In no particular order: